 - Class C of the 01 andor subsequent series of amendments to UN Regulation No. 149.”

-Paragraph 6.2.7.3., amend to read:

-“6.2.7.3.
-In the case of dipped-beam headlamps equipped with gas-discharge light sources according to UN Regulation Nos.
-98 or 149, these light sources gas-discharge light sources shall remain switched ON during the main-beam operation.”

 Paragraph 6.2.6.1. and related subparagraphs, amend to read:

 6.2.6.1.
 Vertical inclination

 6.2.6.1.1.
 The initial downward inclination of the cut-off of the dipped-beam to be set in the unladen vehicle state with one person in the driver's seat shall be specified within an accuracy of 0.1 per cent by the manufacturer and indicated in a clearly legible and indelible manner on each vehicle close to either headlamp or the manufacturer's plate by the symbol shown in Annex 7.